Haiku.lt

 Haiku.lt does not currently integrate with these platforms.
 If you’re doing significant B2B business in these countries, you may need additional solutions for compliance.

-However, remember: if you’re invoicing consumers (B2C) in these countries (except Italy), standard PDF invoices remain valid.
+However, remember: if you’re invoicing consumers (B2C) in these countries (except Italy and Romania), standard PDF invoices remain valid.

 CountryB2B MandatoryB2C RequiredHaiku.lt Status